dperezcabrera/fast-hash-index/README.md

 ## Notes

 * The state file is overwritten after each run (unless `--no-write` is used).
-* Target directory must not overlap with the source directory.
+* The **target directory must not overlap** with the source directory; if they are the same or one contains the other, the program exits with an error.
 * On Unix, file **mode bits** (permissions) are preserved.
 * On all platforms, **timestamps** (mtime/atime) are preserved using the `filetime` crate.
+* Excluded directories are **pruned** during traversal for speed and correctness.